BENEFITS OF BLADDER CHERRY

 - Urinary system: Physalis is especially beneficial in some genitourinary disorders, because it has the property of increasing diuresis since it contains vitamin C and vitamin A (as carotenoids).
 It also has physalins and citric acid, both substances with antibacterial action, also beneficial for the same purpose.

-It is recommended for people with kidney infections, cystitis and other urinary tract inflammations (ureteritis, pyelonephritis).
+It is recommended for people with kidney infections, cystitis and other urinary tract inflammations (uretritis, pyelonephritis).
 Dioscorides already used these fruits to treat “urinary retention” or oliguria.

 Diuretic food: The diuretic properties of this berry are beneficial for people with fluid retention and cellulite.
 It is a beneficial dietary supplement for those with diseases in which it is recommended to increase diuresis, such as hyperuricemia, gout, unmedicated hypertension and edema.

-- Beneficial for the eyes: Zeaxanthin and luteolin are adequate to protect the view, constituteing a good remedy for diseases such as vision loss from macular degeneration, night blindness or cataracts.
+- Beneficial for the eyes: Zeaxanthin and luteolin are adequate to protect the view, constituing a good remedy for diseases such as vision loss from macular degeneration, night blindness or cataracts.

 Part of bladder cherry that are used